casualcore/casual/middleware/administration/documentation/environment.operation.md

 `CASUAL_TERMINAL_VERBOSE`   | `bool`    | `false` | if verbose mode is on or not.
 If true, additional information will printed (were possible)
 `CASUAL_TERMINAL_PORCELAIN` | `bool`    | `false` | if output should be in an easy to parse format (overrides `CASUAL_TERMINAL_COLOR` and `CASUAL_TERMINAL_HEADER`)

-These can be overridden with options when `CLI` is invoked.
+These can be overridden with options when the `CLI` is invoked.